Everything you need to know about acne vulgaris

 Why do some people get severe acne and some don't?

-But unfortunately, we don’t yet know why some people get severe acne, some only get a mild case, and some get none at all.
+We all have that one friend who never gets acne, and it can be frustrating to think that they’ve found some secret to good skin that we don’t know about.
+Unfortunately, we don’t yet know why some people get severe acne, some only get a mild case, and others get none at all.

-One research paper has suggested that there are different strains of the p. acnes bacteria that could play a role in how severe an individual’s case of acne is, but even though this idea is interesting, it needs more research before we can know for sure whether it makes a difference [10].
+One research paper has suggested that there are different strains of the p. acnes bacteria that could play a role in how severe an individual’s case of acne is and even though this idea is interesting, it needs more research before we can know for sure whether it makes a difference [10].

 In the meantime, it’s important to know that your likelihood of getting acne isn’t something you can control initially.
 No matter how severe your acne may be, it’s not your fault that you have it.

-However, with doctor’s advice (and a few clinically proven ingredients) you can work towards giving your skin the best opportunity to combat this annoyingly common condition.
+However, with advice from a health practitioner (and a few clinically proven ingredients, which we'll get to shortly), you can work towards giving your skin the best opportunity to combat this annoyingly common condition.

 Is acne unhygienic?

-In fact, showering or washing our face too much can cause acne to get worse, rather than better Acne is also not contagious, either.
+In fact, showering or washing our face too much can cause acne to get worse, rather than better.
+Oh, and acne is also not contagious, either.

 Will acne go away on its own?

-Acne can go away on its own but it can take years, so treating acne is worth it.
+Acne can go away on its own but it can take years, so treating it is worth it.

-A really successful acne treatment won’t just target the pimples themselves, it will also improve the quality of your skin in general and make it so that pimples are highly unlikely to return.
+Successful treatment of acne won’t just target the pimples themselves, it will also improve the quality of your skin in general and make it so that pimples are highly unlikely to return.

 Acne scars can be treated, but as with acne itself, the sooner you access treatment, the better.

-The best acne treatment for you is the one that works!
+The best acne treatment for you is simply the one that works — and a dermatologist or health practitioner can help you find it.

 What's the best treatment when a pimple pops up?

-Even with an acne-fighting skincare routine, that includes a personalised acne formula from Software, the odd pimple can still appear.
+Even with an acne-fighting skincare routine, the odd pimple can still appear.
 When this happens, it helps to have blemish-busting spot treatments in your arsenal so you can nip the zit in the bud.

-Software's AHA/BHA Pimple Patches target newly forming breakouts above and below the skin.
+Software's AHA/BHA Pimple Patches, which we mentioned before, target newly forming breakouts above and below the skin.
 The microdarts embedded in every patch penetrate pimples and kill off bacteria deep within the follicle, which helps contain the spread.

-Simply pop a patch on the affected area and remove after two hours to reveal a pimple that is less inflamed and visibly reduced.
+Simply pop a patch on the affected area and remove it after 2 hours to reveal a pimple that is less inflamed and visibly reduced.

 Plus, these handy patches prevent you from touching or squeezing the zit, allowing the combination of AHAs and BHAs to tackle the breakout, head-on.